 It is very easy to find a secure connection.
-Just by looking at any URL you can find whether this website is protected with SSL certificate or not.
-If the URL starts with ‘https://’, then it is obvious to say that this website is a protected with SSL certificate and it is secured.
+Just by looking at any URL, you can find whether this website is protected with an SSL certificate or not.
+If the URL starts with ‘https://’, then it is obvious to say that this website is protected with an SSL certificate and is secured.

 Actually, a standard website address starts with HTTP. but whereas, SSL protected website starts with HTTPS.
 The last letter ‘s’ indicated that it is secured.
 If a company has HTTPS, then click on the padlock icon, to know more information about the owner of the SSL certificate.

 By checking this, you will be able to know that you are visiting the website which you want to or it is been redirected to some other website.
 An SSL certificate will have the following information:

 - It also contains the SSL certificate expiration due date